willmurphyscode/csaf_exploring/notes.md

    product names distros / AppStreams and product versions "products"?
 YES! `product_version` branches are versioned, installable packages, and `prodcut_name` branches are things like `RHEL 8`
+4. Can I look at these products and decide what's a source RPM and what's not?